 Registration closes Wednesday 3rd November

 This introductory 2-day pelvic floor course will provide you with the basic skills required to assess and treat urinary incontinence and pelvic floor dysfunction in women.
-This course will include learning to perform a vaginal assessment and participants are required to be willing to be assessed themselves.
+This course will include learning to perform a vaginal assessment.

-The cost of the course will include lunch, morning and afternoon tea.
-Once registered, please email any dietary requirements to us so that we can cater appropriately.
+The cost of the course will include morning and afternoon tea only.

 At the end of the 2-day course participants will be able to:

 - Demonstrate a basic understanding of the normal anatomical and physiological processes of women’s health through life stages, in particular the childbearing year and menopause.

 - Demonstrate a basic understanding of normal and abnormal pelvic floor anatomy and physiology.

 - Understand how to do a continence assessment, a physical and per vaginal assessment of the pelvic floor.